Purnia: Colleges

+Healthcare

-The Indian Red Cross Society has the largest blood bank in the state after Patna, with a capacity of 1,000 units.
-The Bihar government recently inaugurated one of the three megastock warehouses for drugs/medicines at Kasba, which aims to serve the 13 districts of North Bihar.
+The Indian Red Cross Society operates the second-largest blood bank in Bihar, with a capacity of 1,000 units, following the one in Patna.
+The Bihar government has recently inaugurated one of three megastock warehouses for medicines at Kasba, which serves 13 districts of North Bihar.

+Sports and Recreation

-The Indira Gandhi Stadium houses the Sports Authority of India sports hostel for athletes.
-The DSA and Zila School grounds are the city's outdoor stadiums.
+The Indira Gandhi Stadium houses a Sports Authority of India sports hostel for athletes.
+The DSA and Zila School grounds serve as the city's outdoor stadiums.
+In January 2025, the Bihar government announced the construction of a modern sports complex at Rangbhumi Maidan in Purnia at a cost of ₹42 crore.
+The project aims to provide advanced facilities for local athletes, enabling them to perform excellently at the state and national levels.

+University

-The region has been blessed with Purnea University (9th University of Bihar).
-The university is the only in Purnea Commissionerate.
-It includes colleges of Purnea, Katihar, Araria and Kishanganj.
+Purnia is home to Purnea University, the ninth university in Bihar.
+It is the only university in the Purnia Commissionerate and includes affiliated colleges from the districts of Purnia, Katihar, Araria, and Kishanganj.

 Transportation

 Air

-Purnea Airport, also known as Chunapur Airport (Airforce Station), is located within the cantonment area but is restricted to army usage only.
-Proposals for the airport to operate scheduled flights are being widely discussed at the level of the state government.
+Purnia Airport, is located within the cantonment area and used by both army and commercial purpose.
+The airport operates scheduled flights for Delhi, Kolkata, Ahmedabad and Hyderabad.

-The nearest commercial airport, Bagdogra Airport, is about 150 km away at Bagdogra in Darjeeling district.
+The nearest other commercial airports are Bagdogra Airport, about 150 km away at Bagdogra in Darjeeling district.
+And Darbhanga Airport is around 231 km from Purnia.
 Jay Prakash Narayan International Airport (Patna Airport) is located in Patna, capital of Bihar, at a distance of 310 km from Purnia.